elementor/elementor/docs/core/base/document.md

 ```
 ### A Template Document

-In order to create a document type as a template (For internal use) it should extend the `\Elementor\Modules\Library\Documents\Library_Document` class without set the `cpt`, it will use the templates cpt.
+In order to create a document type as a template (For internal use) it should extend the `\Elementor\Modules\Library\Documents\Library_Document` class without setting a `cpt` since it will use the template's one.

 ```php
 class Article extends \Elementor\Modules\Library\Documents\Library_Document {